tbensky/celnav/README.md

 You should see a map of a ship and the Sun, near the Hawaiian islands.

 5. If nothing happens in your browser, check your Javascript error console.
-You might have to hit 'reload' again, or your browser, or maybe your Google Maps API key is wrong, etc.
+You might have to hit 'reload' again (and again) in your browser, or maybe your Google Maps API key is wrong, etc.